lyu-ai/agentok/website/docs/getting-started/index.md

 # Getting Started

-## What is FlowGen
+## What is Agentok Studio

-FlowGen is a tool built for [AutoGen](https://microsoft.github.io/autogen/), a fantastic agent framework from Microsoft Research.
+Agentok Studio is a tool built for [AutoGen](https://microsoft.github.io/autogen/), a fantastic agent framework from Microsoft Research.

 AutoGen streamlines the process of creating multi-agent applications with its clear and user-friendly approach.
-FlowGen takes this accessibility a step further by offering visual tools that simplify the building and management of agent workflows.
+Agentok Studio takes this accessibility a step further by offering visual tools that simplify the building and management of agent workflows.

 ## Key Concepts

 ### Agent

-The **Agent** is the core concept in AutoGen and FlowGen.
+The **Agent** is the core concept in AutoGen and Agentok Studio.
 For applications, this usually means a **ConversableAgent**, which includes two types: **AssistantAgent** and **UserProxyAgent**.

 - **Assistant Agent**